christ-off/christ-off.github.io/_posts/2019-04-13-javascript-tests-jest-mocks.md

 ## Purpose of this post

-With a module A requires a module B
+With a module A requiring a module B
 When I want to test A
-Show how to replace B by a mock
+Show how to replace B by a mock using JestJS

 ## Context